 Gloria Cordes Elliott, interview at her home in Staten Island, New York, 2002.

-viii Gloria Cordes Elliott, interview at her home in Staten Island, New York, 2002.
-Unlike in the movie A League of their Own, Elliott said that the girls did not live together.
+8 Gloria Cordes Elliott, interview at her home in Staten Island, New York, 2002.
+Unlike in the movie A League of Their Own, Elliott said that the girls did not live together.
 They lived in the private residences of local host families, not much different than what many players in the lower minor leagues do today.

-xi Cormac Gordon, “Mac's Layup Drill: Gloria Cordes Elliott, Bill Welsh at head of class,” http://www.silive.com; Dian Lore, “Baseball legend visits fifth-grade class at OLQP School,” http://www.silive.com.
+11 Cormac Gordon, “Mac's Layup Drill: Gloria Cordes Elliott, Bill Welsh at head of class,” http://www.silive.com; Diane Lore, “Baseball legend visits fifth-grade class at OLQP School,” http://www.silive.com.
 Corroborated by http://www.sisportshalloffame.org.